 Colds Can be Serious for Seniors

 Adult children should not overlook the effects of cold and influenza on their elderly parents.
-According to the Centers for Disease Control, <span style=;">adults over the age of 65 years, especially those with chronic conditions such as diabetes, are at greater risk of serious complications from the flu as immune defenses become weaker with age.
-The flu can lead to infections such as pneumonia or complicate existing conditions such as asthma and heart disease.
+According to the Centers for Disease Control, adults over the age of 65 years, especially those with chronic conditions such as diabetes, are at greater risk of serious complications from the flu as immune defenses become weaker with age.
+The flu can lead to infections such as pneumonia or complicate existing conditions, including asthma and heart disease.